Grief and Loss – How You Can Help

 There can be an overwhelming sense of helplessness when faced with how to best help a bereaved person.
-They are suffering because someone so close to them has died – how do you even begin to make a difference?
-This may help:
+They are suffering because they have lost someone so close to them – how do you even begin to make a difference?

 TEN WAYS TO HELP SUPPORT A GRIEVING PERSON